Behaviour & Emotions

 Ka mua, ka muri – To look forward we have to look back (walking backwards into the future)

-Grasp the gold
+Keep hold of the gold

 When you call out the gold, it shows kids that there is nearly always good stuff happening, even when life is out of order.

 Sometimes a bit of frustration provides the right amount of energy to change things up.
 Talk to your partner about the things you feel need tweaking in your family life, so you are both on the same page.
 Then choose a time and place and let your kids know there is a bit of a kōrero (chat) coming up.
-Around the meal table is good, so maybe you’ll have your family reset korero after dinner and before dessert.
+Around the meal table is good, so maybe you’ll have your family reset kōrero after dinner and before dessert.

 Sometimes a bit of frustration provides the right amount of energy to change things up.

-Your kids are not necessarily going to thank you for the reset, but what they will respond well to is the sense of predictability, order and rhythm that you are creating.
 There might be some push back – children and adults find it hard to lose a perceived freedom like unlimited screen time, but we can all handle it with generous doses of encouragement and the sense that the new way of doing things is more than an experiment.
 Rather it’s some structure that the grown-ups of the family have put in place because they really care.

 Product kfc